umfhero/CalendarPlus/PROJECT_OVERVIEW.md

 - **Configuration:** Published to GitHub Releases with automatic versioning.
 - **User Experience:** No manual downloads or complex installations - users click "Install & Restart" and the app handles the rest.

+### 4.5.
+Mobile Support (Progressive Web App)

+To circumvent app store fees while delivering a native-like experience, the mobile version is implemented as a Progressive Web App (PWA).

+- **Architecture:**

+  - **Shared Codebase:** Leverages the existing React components and logic from the desktop app, refactored into a shared core package or monorepo structure where applicable.
+  - **Hosting:** Hosted on Vercel (Free Tier) for global edge distribution.

+- **Core PWA Features:**

+  - **Installability:** Uses a `manifest.json` to allow users to "Add to Home Screen" on iOS and Android.
+This removes browser chrome (URL bars) and gives the app a dedicated icon and standalone window context.
+  - **Service Workers:** Handles asset caching (`vite-plugin-pwa`) to ensure the app loads instantly even on slow mobile networks.

+- **Notifications (Lock Screen "Lite"):**
+  - **Implementation:** Uses the Web Push API and Supabase Edge Functions.
+  - **Functionality:** Instead of native widgets (which require paid store distribution), the app sends push notifications for upcoming tasks.
+These persist on the user's lock screen until cleared, effectively acting as a "task list" widget.

 ## 5. Project Structure

 ```